umd-fire-coml/2020-Image-Super-Resolution/backbone.md

-# Image Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network
+# Single Image Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network
 ![architecture](https://miro.medium.com/max/4902/1*n4cXo7DASn1_HEGrDNJVFg.png)

 Super-resolution (SR) is the recovery of a high resolution (HR) image or video from its low resolution counterpart.
 The Efficient Sub-Pixel Convolutional Neural Network (ESPCN) model is a machine learning Single Image Super-Resolution (SISR) model that takes a LR image input, extracts LR feature maps through a series of convolutional layers, then uses a sub-pixel convolution layer to convert the LR feature maps into a HR image output.